The spectrum of Dirichlet-to-Neumann maps for radial conductivities: Introduction

 The notion of Born approximation used in this work was introduced in \cite{BCMM22} and \cite{BCMM23_n} as a formal object satisfying \eqref{e:mompb} or \eqref{e:gae_formula}, in the context of the Calderón Problem.
 This problem goes back to Calderón \cite{calderon},\footnote{This reference has been reprinted in \cite{calderon_rep}.} who considered it during the fifties, and has been the subject of intense research in the last forty years, partly because of its applications to medical imaging techniques, such as Electrical Impedance Tomography.
 We refer the reader to the recent book \cite{FSUBook} in order to obtain a wider perspective on this problem as well as an up-to-date guide to the vast literature on the subject.

+By analogy with scattering problems, the name of Born approximation is motivated by the fact that $\gb$ is a linearization of the Calderón inverse problem, as \eqref{e:mompb} shows ($\gb$ depends linearly on the spectrum).
+Similarly as was explained in detail in \cite{Radial_Born} for the case of DtN maps associated to Schrödinger operators, or more systematically in \cite{CMMS25}, one can show, as a consequence of \Cref{mt:conductivity}, that $\gb$ satisfies the identity

+where $\Psi: \ga \longmapsto \La_\ga$ and $\dd\Psi_1$ denotes the Fréchet differential of $\Psi$ at the constant conductivity $\ga =1$.
+As far as we know this is the first time in the literature that \eqref{e:frechet_main} has been shown to have an exact solution.
+This is, in fact, a long standing open question in the field of numerical approaches to the Calderón problem, see \cite{CMMS25} and \cite{HaSe2010} for more details.

-From this point of view, the existence of the Born approximation proved in \Cref{mt:conductivity} provides a decomposition of the process of reconstructing $\ga$ from $\Lambda_\ga$ in two steps. \begin{itemize} \item The first step (obtaining $\gae$ from $\Lambda_\ga$) is linear and amounts to solving the moment problem \eqref{e:mompb}, which is a notoriously ill-posed inverse problem. \item The second step (obtaining $\ga$ from $\gae$) is non-linear but enjoys good stability properties, as \Cref{mt:stability-gamma} shows. \end{itemize} The second property shows that the Born approximation induces a stable factorization of the Calderón problem in the radial case.
-Also, the local nature of $\gb$ provides a direct way to obtain local uniqueness for the radial Calderón problem (\Cref{c:specrig}) without using the standard approach based on Complex Geometrical Optics solutions of the equation \eqref{e:cond_problem}.
-This approach based on the Born approximation has also been successfully applied to the Schrödinger operator version of the Calderón problem (the so-called Gelf'and-Calderón problem) at zero energy \cite{Radial_Born}, and at fixed energy \cite{MMS-M25}, and has been formulated in more general settings in \cite{MaMe24}.
+The approach based on the Born approximation has also been successfully applied in the radial case to the Schrödinger operator version of the Calderón problem (the so-called Gelf'and-Calderón problem) at zero energy \cite{Radial_Born}, and at fixed energy \cite{MMS-M25}, and has been formulated in more general settings in \cite{MaMe24}.
+In particular, analogous results to Theorems 1-4 can be found in \cite{Radial_Born,MMS-M25} for the respective problems.
+Linearization at other conductivities besides the constant conductivities and existence of the corresponding Born approximation has been addressed in \cite{CMMS25}, as well as some partial results for the non-radial case in two dimensions.
 We remark that, using the reconstruction algorithms in \cite{Radial_Born}, one could transform \Cref{c:specrig} into an explicit reconstruction algorithm to determine $\ga$ from $\La_\ga$.

 The proofs of the previous theorems use the notion of $A$-amplitude introduced by Simon in \cite{IST1} in the context of inverse spectral theory for half-line Schrödinger operators.
 This notion of $A$-amplitude, further developed in \cite{IST2,IST3}, is also a fundamental tool in \cite{Radial_Born,MMS-M25}.
 In particular, to prove \Cref{mt:stability-gamma} we use stability results for the problem of reconstructing a Schrödinger potential from its $A$-amplitude developed in \cite[Section 5]{Radial_Born}.
 The connection between the $A$-amplitude and $\gb$ is not superficial: it has been shown in \cite{MaMe24} that the $A$-amplitude is a Born approximation for the inverse problem of reconstructing a Schrödinger potential from its Weyl-Titchmarsh function.
 The $A$-amplitude also plays an important role in the closely related problem of studying spectra of DtN maps in warped-product manifolds with boundary, see \cite{DKN20,DKN21_stability_steklov,DKN23}.